instafluff/HopefulLittleFluffs/README.md

 ## Instructions ##

 Add this as a Browser Source (400x800 size) and replace `yourchannel` with your Twitch username!
+It will auto-refresh with a different pet every 3 mins.

 [https://www.instafluff.tv/HopefulLittleFluffs?overlay=true&channel=yourchannel](https://www.instafluff.tv/HopefulLittleFluffs?overlay=true&channel=yourchannel)